Unicorn CEO David Gentile’s Simple Approach to Company Culture –– And How It Leads to Tech Innovation

 When discussing investing in technology enabled services and the companies that provide them, the first thing that comes to mind is cloud based storage solutions, business database technology such as SAP SQL and IT related services.
 However, while these markets are ever-evolving with technological innovations, they all started as simple businesses, private companies or blossoming startups out of the garage.

-Today, advancements in technology, big data innovations and the use of “people analytics” can play a large role in the shaping of company culture and merging factors that drive corporate decision making for a more cohesive work environment.
+Today, advancements in technology, big data innovations and the use of “people analytics” can play a large role in the shaping of company culture and merging factors that drive corporate decision making for a more cohesive work environment according to Baanx.
 It opens the door to using available data as a means to cut back wasted time on lengthy candidate interviews, or other HR related services.
 Further, such analytics can be used to locate slows in production lines and give real time accuracy into employee productivity and can help to curb heavy turnover rates.
 While the realm of possibilities for such advancements are almost limitless in nature, executives can’t forget foundations of company culture that are imperative to success and talent retention.

 In 2013, GPB Capital was formed by CEO David Gentile and emerged from Gentile, Pismeny & Brengel LLP (GP&B), founded in 1972, in the process bringing on board a combined experience of 275 years collectively.
 Fast forward to now, GPB focuses on developing institutional quality and income-generating solutions for investors.
 Recently, the company achieved unicorn status last year in an impressive 4 years –– no small feat by any means.